 In 1994 on a work-related trip to Russia, then Commissioner of Disabilities for the U.S. Department of Health, Deborah McFadden, met Tatyana while visiting her orphanage.
 Deborah immediately felt an unexplainable connection and adopted Tatyana, knowing that she could give her a better life.

 Once in the United States, Tatyana enrolled in various sports groups with hopes to build her strength that was lacking after the poor healthcare at the orphanage.
 This is where she fell in love with wheelchair racing.

 At 15, Tatyana made her first appearance in the 2004 Athens Paralympic Games, bringing home two medals and was hungry for more.
 She continued on to the 2008 Paralympics in Beijing adding four medals, and onto the 2012 London Games where she collected another four medals, three of them being gold.
 At the 2013 World Championships, she made history becoming the first athlete to win six gold medals at the same competition.

 Tatyana wanted to challenge herself even more and entered the professional marathon circuit in 2009, winning the Chicago Marathon.
 In 2013, she was the first man or woman, able-bodied or disabled, to win the Grand Slam (Boston, London, Chicago, and New York Marathons in the same year).
-In 2014, she repeated this remarkable achievement.
+In 2014, 2015, and 2016 she repeated this remarkable achievement.
 She has won 24 World Major Marathons

 She has since graduated from the University of Illinois with a degree in Human Development and Family Studies, and a Master’s Degree in Spring of 2019.
 When she is not training for one of her many athletic sports, she loves working as a national advocate for healthy lifestyle through sports and nutrition, mentoring youth in her community, executive producing BAFTA-nominated film Rising Phoenix, and is also a lifetime member of the Girl Scouts.